Spouses of Medicaid Applicants, You DO have rights: the right to keep your life savings; the right to keep your income; the right to support.

 Special note: The Community Souse Sole Benefit Trust

 We have detailed below the complicated questions about “spend down.”
 It can be avoided without exhausting your life savings by establishing a “Community Spouse Sole Benefit Trust.”
+(CSBT) You can avoid Medicaid spend down completely by transferring the countable assets to your CSBT.
 The particular section of the MCCA is codified at 42 USC 1396p and many lawyers do not know about it.
-Your “excess assets” that Medicaid requires to be spent down can be transferred to the trust.
-Of course you can spend down on anything you want and the transfer the remainder to your sole benefit trust.
+You can spend down on anything you want and the transfer the remainder to your CSBT.
+For years Michigan did not recognize the this trust and many states still don’t.
+The Michigan Elder Law Bar filed a case in court to force the state to recognize what the Medicaid law allows.
+Yours truly participated in that case.
+Finally the Michigan Supreme Court ruled in the 2019 case Hegadorn v.
+DHS. that the state must recognize the CSBT.

 What is the Michigan Maximum Home Equity?